-In this course we will address this question: what is history?
-We will consider the history of history writing (historiography) largely as it has developed in Western culture.
-We will also explore the meanings of contemporary critical theory (postmodernism, deconstruction, post-structuralism, feminists theory) for history as a discipline, and analyze alternative forms of history - film, fiction, and theme parks, for example - that make truth claims about the past.
-Finally, we will also discuss history through the lens of a Christian worldview, asking what differences Christian perspectives make in understanding the past
+The course will introduce students to the main themes and debates in the study of history, to some of the key issues in the practice of doing history and being an historian and will reflect upon the current status of history.
+We will consider the history of history-writing (historiography) largely as it has developed in Western culture.
+We will also explore the meanings of contemporary critical theory (postmodernism, deconstruction, post-structuralism, feminist theory) for history as a discipline, and analyze alternative forms of history - film, fiction, and theme parks, for example - that make truth claims about the past.
+Throughout the course we will debate and reflect upon what it means to study the past as Christians, and seek to develop a Christian perspective on key issues and developments.